aldebap/k-conf/README.md

 # kconf

 This is just a **cli** utility to configure [Kong Gateway](https://konghq.com/products/kong-gateway).
-The inspiration came from [GCP gcloud](https://cloud.google.com/sdk/gcloud/)
+The inspiration came from [GCP gcloud](https://cloud.google.com/sdk/gcloud/).

+The goal of kconf is to implement calls to all [Kong APIs](https://docs.konghq.com/gateway/api/admin-oss/latest/) using a **cli** interface.

 ## Building kconf